SyncProxy/syncproxy-quickstart/README.md

 Creating a sync proxy is very easy: just click "New proxy" button from the "Proxies" page, then fill-in the database connection settings.
 Check the connection with "Test connection":

 ![new proxy](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/new-proxy.png)

+**Important**: make sure your firewall is set correctly to accept the connection using the listening port of your database server.

 ## Links
 To access **SyncProxy** administration to setup your sync proxy and connect to your backend database, go to www.syncproxy.com.